sendgrid/docs/source/API_Reference/Web_API_v3/Stats/categories.md

 GET
 {% endanchor %}

 Gets email statistics for the given categories.
+If you don't pass any parameters, the endpoint will return a sum for each category 10 at a time.

 {% parameters get %}
  {% parameter start_date Yes 'Date formatted as YYYY-MM-DD' 'The starting date of the statistics to retrieve' %}